chenmargalit/scores/README.md

 Clone the repo

 #### Initialization with Docker:
-In the project root folder, activate Docker and type in the command: "docker-compose up".
+Activate Docker and while in the project root folder, type in the command: "docker-compose up".
 You should now be able to run the project on localhost:3000.